anyproto/docs/migrating/start/fundamentaldifferences.md

 #### What does this mean for me?

-Anytype's equivalent of Notion's databases may not seem relatively as straightforward.
+Anytype's equivalent of Notion's databases may not seem quite as straightforward.
 Still, once you understand precisely how they work, they may end up being a more powerful and flexible tool than Notion's databases.

 ## Templates